-Distinctive features: The upper lemma of the floret has minute, paired scars or lanceolate appendages at basal margins.
+Unique features: The upper lemma of the floret has minute, paired scars or lanceolate appendages at basal margins.

-Distribution: A primarily neotropical genus of 30 species with one species occurring in the tropics of Africa, Asia, Malesia, and Australia.
+Distribution: A primarily Neotropical genus of 30 species with one species occurring in the tropics of Africa, Asia, Malesia, and Australia.
 Only I. bambusiflorus (Trin.)
+Döll and I.

-Döll from central and eastern Brazil is known to be a climber.
-Occurring along forest edges, stream banks, savanna, dry thickets, and cultivated areas; 0-2,200 m.
+breviscrobs Döll are known to be climbers.
+Occurring along forest edges, stream banks, savanna, dry thickets, and cultivated areas from sea level to 2200 m elevation.